Wall Street hits records as hopes build for more stimulus

 Trump's preferred measure is often the Dow Jones Industrial Average, even though the S&P 500 is much more important to most workers' 401(k) accounts.
 Under Trump, the Dow had an a annualized return of 11.8% from his inauguration until his last day in office, according to Ryan Detrick, chief market strategist for LPL Financial.
 That's better than any Republican president since Calvin Coolidge during the roaring 1920s, but it's not as good as the returns for Bill Clinton or Barack Obama.

-Trump has said in the past that he should get credit for the stock market's gains following his election but before his inauguration.
-The market got a “Trump bump” then on anticipation of lower tax rates, less regulation on companies and faster economic growth.
+Trump preferred to take credit for the stock market’s gains, starting with his election in November 2016.
+The market got a “Trump bump” back then on anticipation of lower tax rates, less regulation on companies and faster economic growth.
 Much of that did come to fruition, but the COVID-19 pandemic and the government's response to it upended everything in 2020.

-Gains for stocks have also been accelerating since Biden's election, before his inauguration, on enthusiasm about COVID-19 vaccines and hopes that he and Congress can deliver more stimulus for the economy.
-The bump for stocks between the most recent Election Day and Biden's inauguration is bigger than Trump's bump before his inauguration.
+Gains for stocks have also been accelerating since Biden's election on enthusiasm about COVID-19 vaccines and hopes that he and Congress can deliver more stimulus for the economy.
+The bump for stocks between the most recent Election Day and Biden's inauguration was 14.3%, bigger than the 4.8% boost for the market before Trump's inauguration.

-“The market is up more than 13% since Election Day," Stovall said, noting that since World War II, the S&P 500 has risen an average of 3.5% in the first 100 days of a Democratic president's administration, versus an average gain of 0.5% when a Republican was in the White House.
+Stovall noted that since World War II, the S&P 500 has risen an average of 3.5% in the first 100 days of a Democratic president's administration, versus an average gain of 0.5% when a Republican was in the White House.

 Janet Yellen, Biden's nominee to be Treasury secretary, told the Senate Finance Committee during her confirmation hearing on Tuesday that the incoming administration would focus on winning quick passage of its $1.9 trillion plan.